Source: Courtesy of Wikimedia Commons

 The land then became indented with bays.
-They sailed into one where the current was very strong; to it they gave the name of Straumfjord (Bay of Strong Currents, possibly Baie des Sept-Îles) and to an island at its mouth, literally covered with birds and their nests, the name of Straumey.
+They sailed into one where the current was very strong; to it they gave the name Straumfjord (Bay of Strong Currents, possibly Baie des Sept-Îles) and to an island at its mouth, literally covered with birds and their nests, the name Straumey.
 Here they wintered and were hard pressed, for the weather proved severe and they had taken no steps to lay in provisions.

 Part of the expedition now left to return to Greenland, while Thorfinnr and the rest proceeded southward to find Vinland.
 They came to a landlocked bay, which they called Hop.
 Here, according to different versions of the saga, they spent either about two months or (more likely) a year.
 They found self-sown wheat growing on low-lying ground and vines or grapes on higher ground.
 There was an abundance of fish and many animals of all kinds in the woods.
 The winter was mild with no snow and plenty of forage for the cattle.
 Hop is difficult to identify because of the discrepant accounts in the saga, but the description would fit Cape Cod.

-Discouraged, it seems, by the hostility of the natives, Thorfinnr returned to Straumfjord.
+Discouraged, it seems, by the hostility of the indigenous people, Thorfinnr returned to Straumfjord.
 He then sailed northward along Furdustrandir, rounded Keelness and continued westward with very heavily wooded land on the larboard, until he reached a river flowing from east to west.
-Here Thorvaldr, the brother of Leifr Eiriksson, had been killed by a one-legged man (einfatingr; some regard this word as a scribal error for innfadingr, or native) on his expedition (c.
+Here Thorvaldr, the brother of Leifr Eiriksson, had been killed by a one-legged man (einfatingr; some regard this word as a scribal error for innfadingr, or “native”) on his expedition (c.
 1003–4).
-Having explored the country to some extent and finding it unattractive and the natives unfriendly, Thorfinnr returned to Straumfjord and wintered there.
-In the spring the whole expedition, including the three-year-old son of Thorfinnr, Snorri, who was born at Straumfjord, returned to Greenland, ending the first and what proved to be the only attempt of the Icelanders in Greenland to settle on the North American continent.
+Having explored the country to some extent and finding it unattractive and the inhabitants unfriendly, Thorfinnr returned to Straumfjord and wintered there.
+In the spring the whole expedition, including the three-year-old son of Thorfinnr, Snorri, who was born at Straumfjord, returned to Greenland, ending the first – and what proved to be the only – attempt of the Icelanders in Greenland to settle on the North American continent.
 Thorfinnr, with his wife and son, soon returned to Iceland and resumed residence there.